syanix/SupplyChainSystem/GITHUB_WORKFLOW_CHANGES.md

 1. Checks out the code directly from the repository
 2. Verifies the monorepo structure (checks for `apps/web` directory and key files)
+3. Prepares the web app for standalone deployment by copying workspace dependencies
-3. Removes the Husky prepare script to prevent git-related errors
+4. Removes the Husky prepare script to prevent git-related errors
+5. Changes to the web app directory before deployment
-4. Sets appropriate project name based on the deployment environment
+6. Sets appropriate project name based on the deployment environment
-5. Deploys to Vercel using the CLI with environment-specific settings
+7. Deploys to Vercel using the CLI with environment-specific settings
-6. Verifies the deployment by checking the health endpoint
+8. Verifies the deployment by checking the health endpoint

 The workflow uses different project names for different environments: